Gifts for Him

 What "actually uses it" really means

-The conversion rate from "received" to "used weekly" varies wildly across tech gift categories.
-Smart-home accessories tend to get plugged in, used twice, then forgotten when novelty wears off.
-Wearables get worn for two weeks then drift to a nightstand.
-Niche audio gear gets praised verbally and shelved physically.
+The gap between "cool on unboxing day" and "used weekly" is wide across tech gift categories.
+Smart-home accessories can get plugged in, used twice, then forgotten when novelty wears off.
+Wearables can drift to a nightstand.
+Niche audio gear can get praised verbally and shelved physically.

-What survives the six-month test is tech that integrates into a routine he already has.
+What survives is tech that integrates into a routine he already has.
 Charging his phone.
-Listening to something on his commute.
-Capturing a moment with friends or kids.
-The picks below each anchor to one of those routines, which is the single biggest predictor of long-term use in our data.
+Finding things he loses constantly.
+Streaming something after a long day.
+The picks below each anchor to one of those routines, which is the single biggest predictor of whether a tech gift keeps getting used.

-The headphones he will wear every single day
+The item tracker he will use every single week

 The portable charger that solves a daily problem

 A power bank sounds like a boring gift until you watch how often he uses it.
-The Anker 737 lands at $49.99, holds enough charge for two full phone refills plus a laptop top-up, and supports fast charging on USB-C. It is the kind of accessory that lives in a backpack or car console and gets pulled out twice a week without ceremony.
+The Anker 737 holds enough charge for multiple device top-ups and supports fast charging on USB-C. It is the kind of accessory that lives in a backpack or car console and gets pulled out without ceremony.

-This pick over-indexes for men who travel, work outside an office, or run their phones flat by mid-afternoon.
-The model is widely reviewed at 4.6 stars across hundreds of reviewers, and the build quality clears the bar where it does not feel disposable.
-Pair it with a quality braided USB-C cable for under $10 and you have covered the entire "phone died at the worst time" problem he has been grumbling about.
+This pick fits men who travel, work outside an office, or run their phones flat by mid-afternoon.
+The build quality clears the bar where it does not feel disposable.
+Pair it with a quality braided USB-C cable and you have covered the entire "phone died at the worst time" problem he has been grumbling about.

 It is also a strong fit when you do not know his hobbies in detail.
 Power banks work for the gamer, the hiker, the road-tripper, and the dad on the soccer-tournament sideline alike.